-Damage to the dividing wall of the fishpass near the inlet (Photo 1), resulting in small overflows between sections, has been identified as requiring remedial work but this has yet to be rectified.
+Damage to the dividing wall of the fishpass near the inlet (Photo 1), resulting in a small overflow between sections, has been identified as requiring remedial work but this will be repaired when larger scale refurbishment is scheduled (C. England pers. comm).

 During the 2010-2011 period, after consultation with Council, the consent holder cut a small notch in the furthest downstream bend in the fishpass for the purpose of alleviating debris build-up during river floods.
 Debris accumulation had been considerable and frequent at this bend and large boulders had caused structural damage at this point during past flood events.
 An operational condition relating to the provision of the notch requires that no flows are discharged through the notch as such an attractant flow to fish passage could divert migrant fish from the opening of the fishpass under residual flow conditions.
-This was complied with throughout the 2012-2013 period.
+This was complied with throughout the 2013-2014 period.
 This proviso also requires that gravel and debris removal from this section of the fishpass is undertaken in a timely fashion to ensure that overflows under base residual flow conditions are prevented.

 Areas of severe gravel accretion were removed from the true right bank of the river immediately upstream of the weir in August 2010 following several earlier floods particularly in winter 2010.
 This operation was monitored and was a follow-up to similar work undertaken in February 2000, January 2002, May 2003, March 2004, January 2005, June 2007, May 2008, February 2009, and January 2010 to alleviate sedimentation problems in the fishpass and to address the issue of river profile variability effects on residual flow ratings.